 The Connection Between Mouth and Body

 Your mouth is an important indicator of what’s going on in your body.
 Problems that start in the mouth can affect other parts of your body.
 The opposite is also true: issues in your body can cause symptoms that appear in the mouth.
-This is one of the reasons that maintaining oral hygiene is so important.
+This is one of the reasons that maintaining oral hygiene and making regular trips to your San Marcos dentist is so important.

 Signs to Watch For

 Since the health of your mouth is so important to your body, it’s imperative that you pay attention to it.
-Even if your oral hygiene is stellar, take notice of irritating or recurring issues, even if they’re small.
-Symptoms you may be tempted to ignore, such as a toothache or tender gums, could be a sign of conditions that need treatment, and you should see your dentist.
+You might be thinking, I get dental treatment, and dental cleaning done regularly!
+Even if your oral hygiene is stellar, take notice of irritating or recurring issues, even if they’re small and report them to your general dentist.
+Symptoms you may be tempted to ignore, such as a toothache or tender gums, could be a sign of conditions that need treatment, and you should make an appointment for preventative care with your family dentist for dental care in San Marcos.
 Inflammation or swelling in your mouth is a sign you should pay special attention to.
-Even if the problem turns out to really just be a cavity, it’s important to get it treated all the same.
+Even if the problem turns out to really just be a cavity, it’s important to get it treated at your general dentistry all the same.

 Common Correlations